Valerianella radiata (L.) Dufr.

 Family - Valerianaceae

-Stems - To +50cm tall (typically shorter), herbaceous, angled (the angles minutely winged), hollow, with retrorse pubescence on wing margins, dichotomously branching, erect to ascending.
+Stems - Ascending to erect, to 40 cm, dichotomously branching, angled (the angles minutely winged), hollow, glabrous or with sparse retrorse pubescence on wing margins.

 Flowering - April - May.